InstanceGaming/atsc/README.md

-## Actuated Traffic Signal SimpleController
+## Actuated Traffic Signal Controller

 This is the result of 4 years of clean-room reverse engineering how real traffic signal controllers work for intersections.